 Following a budget sounds easy enough, but sticking to your spending limits is a lot harder, especially when you’re having a bad day.

-“Anytime I feel sad, lonely, or depressed, I somehow end up online shopping,” said Kumok.
+“Anytime I feel sad, lonely or depressed, I somehow end up online shopping,” said Kumok.
 “Sometimes I’ll order a new top or nail polish color.
 I usually regret my purchase.”

 Instead of charging your credit card, Kumok recommends finding more cost-effective ways to make yourself feel better.

-If you’re feeling down, the lift you get from retail therapy will be short-lived.
+Although you’re feeling down, the lift you get from retail therapy will be short-lived.
 And if you’re not careful, it could lead to high-interest credit card debt.

 Drew Parker, creator of The Complete Retirement Planner, said 20-somethings just starting their career probably aren’t thinking of retirement.
 But starting when you’re young will pay off in the long run.